Shivaramnnp/My_C_Language_Journey/README.md

-# My C Language Journey
-# 📘 C Programming Practice & Revision Repository
+# 📘 C Programming Practice , Journey & Revision Repository

 This repository contains **structured, well-organized C programs** created during my revision of the C programming language.
 Each file focuses on a specific concept, progressing from beginner-level syntax to more advanced topics like dynamic memory allocation, pointers, structures, enums, file handling, and mini-projects.